ealexuo/Daresoft/README.md

 # Database
 ## Create database
-* Create Database darefm
+* Create Database daresoft
-* Create Login darefm, with access to the database
+* Create Login daresoft, with access to the database